-The Notes due 2020 constitute senior obligations of Agencia, secured by a first lien on certain collateral (as described below).
-The Notes due 2020 rank equally in right of payment with all senior existing and future obligations of Agencia (except those obligations preferred by operation of Bermuda and Chilean law, including, without limitation, labor and tax claims); effectively senior to all unsecured debt of Agencia and GeoPark Latin America, to the extent of the value of the collateral; senior in right of payment to all existing and future subordinated indebtedness of Agencia and GeoPark Latin America; and effectively junior to any future secured obligations of Agencia and its subsidiaries (other than additional notes issued pursuant to the indenture governing the Notes due 2020) to the extent secured by assets constituting with a security interest on assets not constituting collateral, in each case to the extent of the value of the collateral securing such obligations.
+The Notes due 2024 constitute senior unsubordinated obligations of GeoPark Limited, secured by a first lien on the Collateral (as described below).
+The Notes due 2024 rank equally in right of payment with all existing and future senior obligations of GeoPark Limited (except those obligations preferred by operation of Bermuda law, including without limitation labor and tax claims); rank senior to all unsecured debt of GeoPark Limited to the extent of the value of the Collateral; rank senior in right of payment to all existing and future subordinated indebtedness of GeoPark Limited; and rank effectively junior to any future secured obligations of GeoPark Limited and its subsidiaries with a security interest on assets not constituting Collateral, in each case, to the extent of the value of the collateral securing such obligations.